-LES DIEUX S'AMUSENT ("Piper Pan was piping to his myrmidons."-"PAGANUS").
-A reproduction from a painting by A. DAMPIER MAY.
+ES DIEUX S'AMUSENT ("Piper Pan was piping to his myrmidons."-" PAGANUS").
+A reproduction from a painting by A. DAMPIEB MAY.
 100 copies only.
 On Japanese vellum.
 Signed by the artist.
 Five Shillings each.

-THE BIRTH, BOYHOOD, AND EARLY YEARS OF MR. HENRY M. STANLEY. old playmate).
+EARLY BIRTH, BOYHOOD, AND HE YEARS OF MR. HENRY M. STANLEY.
+By THOMAS GEORGE (an old playmate).
 Illustrated.
 Second Edition.
 Cloth, Half a Crown.

-"There has just been issued from the press, with the consent of Mr. Stanley, a volume entitled 'The birth, Boyhood, and Younger Days of Mr. Henry M. Stanley, 'the celebrated explorer, the author being Mr. Thomas George, Pontreselly, near Newcastle Emlyn, an old playmate of the explorer.
+"There has just been issued from the press, with the consent of Mr. Stanley, a volume entitled 'The Birth, Boyhood, and Younger Days of Mr. Henry M. Stanley, the celebrated explorer, the author being Mr. Thomas George, Pontreselly, near Newcastle Emlyn, an old playmate of the explorer.
 The evidence contained in the volume leaves no room to doubt but that Henry M. Stanley is the little lad from Carmarthenshire."-Christian World.

 THE RE-UNION OF CHRISTENDOM.
-The

-(revised, with an Introduction and Appendix) Address delivered before the Conference under the auspices of the Catholic Truth Society at Preston, 1894, by His Eminence CARDINAL VALCHAN, Archbishop of Westminster.
+The (revised, with an Introduction and Appendix) Address delivered before the Conference under the auspices of the Catholic Truth Society at Preston, 1894, by His Eminence CARDINAL VAUCHAN, Archbishop of Westminster.
 Art Canvas, Eighteenpence.